stream-labs/frontend-assignment/README.md

 When only the "screen share" image is added, there is 1 layout, 100% width & height.

 When both the webcam and screen share images are added, there are 3 layouts:
-1. Screen share is 100% width & height and the webcam source is floating bottom right
+1. Screen share is 100% width & height and the webcam source is floating bottom right (height of 20%, aspect ratio 16:9)
-2. Screen share is 100% width & height and the webcam source is floating bottom left
+2. Screen share is 100% width & height and the webcam source is floating bottom left (height of 20%, aspect ratio 16:9)
 3. Screen share is 66% width and 80% height.
 The webcam source is 33% width and 80% height

 For each combination of added images, only the valid layout options are presented.
 For example, when the user has webcam source selected, they will see 3 layout options.
 When the user removed this webcam source and then selects a screen share source, they will see just one layout option.

+The images should never be cut off and maintain its original aspect ratio.

 ## Note on the time duration